Quantitative stability for the Brascamp-Lieb inequality and moment measures: Sharp Quantitative Stability for Brascamp-Lieb inequality

 and the result follows when $\varphi$ is $\alpha$-strongly convex and $f \in L^2(\varrhovarphi)\cap \mathscr{C}^{\infty}_c(\mathbb{R}^d)$.
 By approximation, it follows also for all $f \in L^2(\varrhovarphi)$.

-For an arbitrary $\varphi$ convex and essentially continuous, we finish the proof with an approximation argument.
+For an arbitrary $\varphi$ convex potential such that $\Theta(\mu_\varphi) > 0$, we must finish the proof with another approximation argument, this time on the convex potential.
+Contrarily to what sometimes happens, this approximation step turns out to be non-trivial and also uses the geometry of moment measures in a decisive way.

 In order to make it clearer, we modify the notation used previously in order for it to emphasize the dependence on the potential $\varphi$.
-Hence, we shall write
+Hence, we let

-in order to denote the deficit of the Brascamp-Lieb inequality and the distance to optimal functions with respect to the potential $\varphi$, respectively.
+denote the deficit of the Brascamp-Lieb inequality and the distance to optimal functions with respect to the potential $\varphi$, respectively.
 Our strategy is to add a little quadratic regularization by defining $\varphi_\alpha \eqdef \varphi + \frac{\alpha}{2}|\cdot|^2$.
 The result will follow if we prove that the deficit if upper semi-continuous

 and that the distance to optimal functions is lower semi-continuous

 For the first identity~\eqref{eq.usc_defict}, first notice that the Gibbs measures $\varrho_{\varphi_\alpha}$ converge pointwise, even uniformly, to $\varrhovarphi$ as $\alpha \to 0^+$.
 Then, for any $f \in L^2(\varrhovarphi)$, convergence of the variance follows from Lebesgue's dominated convergence theorem: